nuxodin/intrinsicsize-polyfill/README.md

 - Supports dynamicly added HTML
 - Under 1kb gzip-compressed
 - Works with images, not videos at the moment
-- Supports IE11, Safari, Firefox
+- Supports all latest browsers

 ## Demo at
 https://codepen.io/tobias_buschor/pen/jpjdrz